noomorph/vimium/README.md

 - Support for image maps in link hints.
 - Counts now work with forward & backward navigation.
-- Tab & shift-tab to navigate bookmarks dialog.
 - An alternate link hints mode: type the title of a link to select it.
-You can enable it in Vimium's Advanced Preferences.
+You can enable it in VIMtage's Advanced Preferences.
 - Bug fixes.

 1.29 (07/30/2011)